“Congratulations, Hauptmann Waltz,” Acting Kaiser General Watzmann said. “You’ve done well. Capricorn thanks you for your service.”

-Newly promoted Captain Werner Waltz stood at attention as the general fixed a medal in the shape of a thirteen-pointed star over his chest.
+Newly promoted Hauptmann Werner Waltz stood at attention as the general fixed a medal in the shape of a thirteen-pointed star over his chest.
 Werner stood now in the late Kaiser’s office with Kleine, Bergmann, Brandt, Stein, and Gilbert just a step behind him.
 The glass shards that had once cluttered the floor had been cleaned up and a rickety replacement glass pane had been put over the window.
 The warped glass distorted the morning light that was seeping through the clouds, making everything seem hazy and dream-like.

 “You held the final defensive line against the revolting Verbundene Augen and defended the Kaiser with all your might with the little resources you had and despite being slandered by misinformation,” Watzmann continued.
 “Marionette Engel’s forces were overwhelming.
 The military police weren’t prepared for her coup d’état.
 The Kaiser’s assassination was not your fault.
 And yet still, order has been maintained.”